akissinger/sublime-polyml/README.md

 Configuration
 -------------

 At some point, I'll add some smarts so that the package can find Poly/ML on most systems.
-In the mean time, add the following line to your `Base File.sublime-settings`:
+In the mean time, add the following line to your `Preferences.sublime-settings`:

     "poly_bin": "/usr/local/bin/poly"

 Where `"/usr/local/bin/poly"` is pointing to where your `poly` executable is installed.
+For launching Poly/ML consoles, you can set your terminal of choice using the terminal setting in Preferences.
+E.g.

+	"terminal": "konsole"